BOBONA/Just-a-Sample/FEATURES.md

 ## Other Features
 Some useful features are not visualized in the UI.

+- JAS has some extra parameters.
+Every DAW supports accessing parameters a bit differently, either by turning off the plugin GUI or through a parameter automation menu.

+    - *Voice Count* allows you to change the maximum number of voices (notes playing at once).
+This is set to 256 by default but can be lowered to handle CPU limitations.

+    - *MIDI Range Start* and *MIDI Range End* controls the interval of notes that JAS accepts.
+This is useful if you want to insert multiple plugin instances on the same track to handle different intervals.

+    - *Crossfade Samples* controls the amount of crossfade applied when looping.

+    - *Octave Speed Factor* stretches out the usable range of Bungee mode by changing the playback speed.
+This is somewhat like a hybrid control between Basic and Bungee.

 - JAS supports **pitch wheel** events, allowing you to smoothly modulate from -1 to +1 semitones.

 - Drag the bottom right corner to freely **resize** the plugin.